v923z/micropython-ulab/docs/manual/source/ulab.rst

 The ambiguity is caused by the fact that not all platforms implement ``double``, and there one has to take ``float``\ s.
-But you haven’t actually got to be concerned by this, because at the very beginning of ``ndarray.h``, this is already taken care of: the preprocessor figures out, what the ``float`` implementation of the hardware platform is, and defines the ``NDARRAY_FLOAT`` typecode accordingly.
+But you haven’t actually got to be concerned by this, because at the very beginning of ``ndarray.h``, this is already taken care of: the pre-processor figures out, what the ``float`` implementation of the hardware platform is, and defines the ``NDARRAY_FLOAT`` typecode accordingly.
 All you have to keep in mind is that wherever you would use ``float`` or ``double``, you have